 The Mountain Ash in Connemara

-Selected Poems by Joan McBreen featuring original music and arrangements by composer Glen Austin.
+Selected Poems by Joan McBreen featuring commissioned original music and arrangements by Glen Austin.

-The music from The Mountain Ash in Connemara will also be performed by Contempo Quartet the Yeats Summer School, Sligo on July 31st at 1pm in the Methodist Church in Sligo town.
+Music from The The Mountain Ash in Connemara will be performed by the RTÉ Contempo Quartet at the International Yeats Summer School, Sligo on July 31st at 1pm in the Methodist Church.

 Heather Island is Reprinted in 2013